sergiup592/lotery_analysis/README.md

 cd lottery-number-generator
 ```

-Ensure you have the `training.txt` file with historical lottery data in the same directory.
+Ensure you have the `past_loterry_numbers.txt` file with historical lottery data in the same directory.
 Each line in the file should represent a set of lottery numbers without delimiters.

 ## Usage